RubeHicksCube/ac-hicks/content/about.md

 Outside of tech, I enjoy various other hobbies.

 #### Photography
-I have a diploma in photography, where I sometime to photoshoots of events, portraits, or landscapes on some of my adventures.
+I have a diploma in photography, where I sometimes do photoshoots of events, portraits, or landscapes on some of my adventures.

 #### Graphic Design / Art
 I wouldn’t really call myself an artist but I like to draw, where I was commissioned as a manga artist for a bit, and some other graphic design.